ghostbuster91/blogposts/42-keys/main.md

 One function that is hard to visualize on the image is the access to the last layer(`Extra`) which is done by holding both main thumb keys (`bspc`+`space`).
 Such combination is handy but notice that after doing that your both thumb keys are immobilized which makes it suitable only for a very specific layers.

-TMUX key is set to whatever the tmux prefix is.
-In my case that is CTRL+B.
+`TMUX` key is set to whatever the tmux prefix is.
+In my case that is CTRL+B. One thing that I recelty noticed, is that if I press quickly `TMUX` key followed by `Z` which should trigger the zoom action, the tmux job is suspended instead.
+This is because the `TMUX` key involves `CTRL` modifier that, when combined with `Z` triggers the standard shell shortcut for putting the current program into the background.
+This can be fairly easy fixed by changing to unregister `CTRL` modifier already in the key press branch.

 Additional resources: